-The consolidated financial statements for the year ended 31 March 2024 have been audited by BDO Limited.
+The consolidated financial statements for FY2025 have been audited by BDO Limited.

 BDO Limited will retire, and being eligible, offer themselves for re-appointment at the forthcoming annual general meeting of the Company.
 A resolution for their re-appointment as auditor of the Company will be proposed at the forthcoming annual general meeting.